peddlrph/plugin-for-money-button/README.md

 To deploy, copy the folder (plugin-for-money-button) into your Wordpress Plugin directory, then Activate the plugin in your Plugins window.

-Add money button parameters on Money Button Plugin Settings (Dashboard -> Settings -> Money Button).
+Add money button parameters on Money Button Plugin Settings (Settings -> Money Button).

 To add Money Button in your posts, embed money button field {{MONEYBUTTON}} inside your blocks.
 You may change this default money button field value in the settings for security purposes.